A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Abstract

 \section{Abstract}

-The increasing availability of network data has driven the development of advanced statistical models specifically designed for metric graphs, where Gaussian processes play a pivotal role.
-While models such as Whittle--Matérn fields have been introduced, there remains a lack of practically applicable options that accommodate flexible non-stationary covariance structures or general smoothness.
-To address this gap, we propose a novel class of generalized Whittle--Matérn fields, which are rigorously defined on general compact metric graphs and permit both non-stationarity and arbitrary smoothness.
-We establish new regularity results for these fields, which extend even to the standard Whittle--Matérn case.
-Furthermore, we introduce a method to approximate the covariance operator of these processes by combining the finite element method with a rational approximation of the operator's fractional power, enabling computationally efficient Bayesian inference for large datasets.
-Theoretical guarantees are provided by deriving explicit convergence rates for the covariance approximation error, and the practical utility of our approach is demonstrated through simulation studies and an application to traffic speed data, highlighting the flexibility and effectiveness of the proposed model class.
+The increasing availability of network data has motivated statistical models on metric graphs, with Gaussian processes playing a central role.
+Existing models such as Whittle--Mat\'ern fields are limited in their ability to handle non-stationary covariance structures and arbitrary smoothness.
+We propose a new class of generalized Whittle--Mat\'ern fields on compact metric graphs allowing both non-stationarity and arbitrary smoothness, and establish new regularity results that also apply to the Whittle--Mat\'ern setting.
+We further develop an efficient approximation of the covariance operator using finite elements and rational approximations of fractional powers, enabling scalable Bayesian inference for large datasets.
+Explicit convergence rates are derived, and the approach is validated through simulations and an application to traffic speed data, demonstrating the flexibility and effectiveness of the proposed model class.